Our research goal is to understand the neural circuits & computations that underlie predictive processing in the brain

 APPROACH

-To address these questions, we perform the following experiments in awake, behaving mice
+To address these questions, we employ cutting-edge tools in systems and computational neuroscience in awake, behaving mice